 (5) The required signature or computer identification code of the preparers.

-(H) The main bank cashier shall run an adding machine tape on the fill slips and verify the total to the amount in the automated accounting system.
+(I) The main bank cashier shall verify the manual fill slips total to the amount in the automated accounting system.
 All fill paperwork shall be forwarded to accounting.

-(I) The ability to input data into the casino operator's computer system from the pit shall be restricted to table game managers and pit clerks.
+(J) The ability to input data into the casino operator's computer system from the pit shall be restricted to the positions designated in the casino operator's internal controls.